 I think in a situation like that a parent should make sure the kid understands, even though they have been taught that God raised Lazarus from the dead, and Christ also rose from his grave, that will not happen to their parent no matter how hard they pray.
 It's not just unlikely, there is no chance that it will happen.

-Kids go through the same stages of grief as adults do, and often the adults around them are busy dealing with their own grief.
+Kids go through the same stages of grief as adults do.
 I think that I really fell into the bargaining stage with my prayers.
 If I prayed hard enough maybe God would change his mind.
 I did not really think it would happen, but I tried.
 Of course, eventually I had to accept that this was my new life.
 My dad was gone, and he was never coming back.

 Father's Day Without a Dad